dilawari2008/ComputeHardwareRWA/README.md

 - Create an RWA DAO to govern the RWA
 - Decide upon the commission fee for the RWA DAO (e.g. 2% of the rent payment)
 - Since the Marketplace DAO is the owner of every RWA DAO contract, the commissions from rent paying and withdrawals, selling fo the RWA, selling tokens, etc. shall be withdrawn by the Marketplace DAO
+- MarketplaceDAO can vote upon whether to remove a certain listing from the platform or not

 There are 4 contracts:
 - RWA NFT